Pan Am Railways: CSX acquisition

 Pan Am Railways parent Pan Am Systems was put up for sale in July 2020.
 On November 30, 2020, an agreement was announced for CSX Corporation (parent company for CSX Transportation) to acquire Pan Am Systems.
 Norfolk Southern has expressed concern about possible impacts on competition.
 The sale was proposed as follows: CSX will own and operate between Mattawamkeag, ME and Ayer, MA.
-Between Ayer and Rotterdam, NY, Genesee and Wyoming Rail will be the operating party.
+Between Ayer and Rotterdam, NY, Genesee & Wyoming will be the operating party.
 This means the track will be owned by CSX but CSX will not dispatch it.
 Also, Norfolk Southern will keep its 49% stake in Pan Am Southern (PAS).
-With the sale, the intermodal traffic between Mechanicville and Ayer will be re-routed over the B&A to Worcester, MA.
+With the sale, the intermodal traffic between Mechanicville and Ayer will be re-routed over Boston and Albany Railroad (B&A) to Worcester, MA.
 From there the traffic will come up the Worcester main and into Ayer Yard.

 On March 25, 2021, after numerous letters questioning CSX's acquisition of Pan Am Railways parent Pan Am Systems from the Massachusetts Bay Transportation Authority, the Massachusetts Department of Transportation, the Commonwealth of Massachusetts, Vermont Rail System, as well as many other local political figures and community leaders from other New England states, the Surface Transportation Board ruled the acquisition as "Significant" meaning that a more rigorous review process would be necessary.

 On April 30, 2021, CSX submitted a 478-page plan of purchase outlining a broad range of topics, from implementations of track upgrades to the controversial issue of Norfolk Southern intermodal routing, as well as the fate of Pan Am's hodgepodge fleet of aging motive power, which is made up of EMD and GE locomotives from railroads such as Conrail, NS, CSX, the Milwaukee Road, and Kansas City Southern.

 On May 26, 2021, the federal regulators of the Surface Transportation Board rejected CSX's purchase application, deeming it "incomplete."
 The board cited "contradictions" and "lack of necessary information" to properly judge the acquisition, and therefore could not rule on the matter.
 The STB accepted a revised merger application for consideration on July 30, allowing CSX to move forward with the acquisition.
 The decision determined that an environmental and historic review are unnecessary and establishes criteria for additional filings, public comments, and a deadline for a final Surface Transportation Board decision.

-On April 14, 2022 The Surface Transportation Board fully accepted the purchase by CSX Transportation of Pan Am Railways and 50% of Pan Am Southern.
-According to the board; CSX’s control of Pan Am and subsequent merger of six of Pan Am’s subsidiary railroads into CSX, subject to the voluntary commitments and settlement agreements to which the applicants have agreed, would not likely cause a substantial lessening of competition or create a monopoly or restraint of trade.
+On April 14, 2022, the Surface Transportation Board fully accepted the purchase by CSX Transportation of Pan Am Railways and 50% of Pan Am Southern.
+According to the board; CSX's control of Pan Am and subsequent merger of six of Pan Am's subsidiary railroads into CSX, subject to the voluntary commitments and settlement agreements to which the applicants have agreed, would not likely cause a substantial lessening of competition or create a monopoly or restraint of trade.